woc-hack/kjd/Process.md

 # Process

-The process of data gathering constist of the following steps:
+The process of data gathering consists of the following steps:

   1. Get data on vulnerability fixes (CVE identifier, commit hash, path of file that fixed vulnerability, author commit date, vulnerability publication date).
-2. Join vulnerability data with WoC blobs: c2fbb (CVE identifier, commit hash, path of file that fixed vulnerability, author date, vulnerability publication date, path of file in WoC, fixed blob, previous vulnerable blob)
+  2. Join vulnerability data with WoC blobs: c2fbb (CVE identifier, commit hash, path of file that fixed vulnerability, author date, vulnerability publication date, path of file in WoC, fixed blob, previous vulnerable blob).
-3. Filter data on matching file path
+  3. Filter data on matching file path.
-4. For each vulnerable blob find all previous blobs
+  4. For each vulnerable blob find all previous blobs.
-5. For each found blob match it to commits in other projects, get earliest date
+  5. For each found blob match it to commits in other projects, get earliest date.
-6. For each fixing blob match it to commits in other projects, get earliest date
+  6. For each fixing blob match it to commits in other projects, get earliest date.
-7. Match result file with vulnerable projects to result file with fixed projects
+  7. Match result file with vulnerable projects to result file with fixed projects.
-8. For each project with vulnerable blob and fixed blob calculate time delta
+  8. For each project with vulnerable blob and fixed blob calculate time delta.

 ## 1. Get data on vulnerability fixes (cve, commit, file path, author date, vulnerability date)